5 Mock Tests AvailableClick here to take online mock tests

 Analysis is must

-After every CAT mock test, you must analyse your performance and evaluate your scoring areas based on CAT question pattern.
+After every CAT mock test, you must analyze your performance and evaluate your scoring areas based on CAT question pattern.
 The analysis of your mock CAT paper will bring clarity on your strengths and weaknesses.
 Analysing the number of questions not attempted and reasons for the same can help you improve your performance with every mock test.

 Focus on Strength